SocksTheWolf/domain-redirects/README.md

 ---
 You can click "Skip to Review" and then click "Create Resources".

-I have made sure to set up everything so that it will qualify for the free usage tier.
+I have made sure to set up everything so that it will use the free starter plan.
 You may need a Paypal or Credit Card to initially set up a DigitalOcean account, but given this project is configured to use the free starter plan, you should not get charged.

 # Configuring Domains